getoutreach/stencil/docs/content/en/commands/stencil.md

    help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
+   --allow-major-version-upgrades  Allow major version upgrades without confirmation (default: false) --debug, -d                     Enables debug logging for version resolution, template render, and other useful information (default: false)
-   --dry-run, --dryrun             Don't write files to disk (default: false) --frozen-lockfile               Use versions from the lockfile instead of the latest (default: false) --use-prerelease                Use prerelease versions of stencil modules (default: false) --allow-major-version-upgrades  Allow major version upgrades without confirmation (default: false) --skip-update                   skips the updater check (default: false) --debug                         enables debug logging for all components that use logrus (default: false) --enable-prereleases            Enable considering pre-releases when checking for updates (default: false) --force-update-check            Force checking for an update (default: false) --help, -h                      show help (default: false) --version, -v                   print the version (default: false)
+   --dry-run, --dryrun             Don't write files to disk (default: false) --force-update-check            Force checking for an update (default: false) --frozen-lockfile               Use versions from the lockfile instead of the latest (default: false) --help, -h                      show help (default: false) --skip-update                   skips the updater check (default: false) --use-prerelease                Use prerelease versions of stencil modules (default: false) --version, -v                   print the version (default: false)

 ```